Wings (1990 TV series): Roy Biggins

-Played by David Schramm, Roy Peterman Biggins is the owner of Aeromass, the only other airline on Nantucket and, with seven planes, a larger business than Sandpiper, although Roy had been unable to break into the lucrative business of charter flights.
+Played by David Schramm, Roy Peterman Biggins is the owner of Aeromass, the only other airline on Nantucket and, with seven planes, a larger business than Sandpiper.
+Roy has been unable to break into the lucrative business of charter flights.
 He is also a member of the City Council of Nantucket.
 It is revealed that he started Aeromass with money inherited from an uncle.
-Mostly his recurring gag, he usually address the whole cast by their last name.
+He usually addresses the other characters by their last names.

-Generally competitive, arrogant and unpleasant, and morbidly obese, Roy often belittles Joe for having a small-time operation and mocks Joe's business skills.
-Despite this, Roy feels threatened by Joe's presence as a competitor, and makes numerous attempts to either buy Sandpiper or put it out of business.
-Roy is usually rivals and sometimes enemies of the group.
+Generally competitive, arrogant, and unpleasant, Roy belittles Joe for having a small-time operation and mocks Joe's business skills.
+Despite this, Roy feels threatened by Joe's presence as a competitor and makes numerous attempts either to buy Sandpiper or put it out of business.
+Roy is generally the rival of the group.

 Roy was married to a woman named Sylvia, played by Concetta Tomei.
-For several years he claimed that she had died, but it is later revealed that she left him, and is now married to a wealthy plastic surgeon and living in Boston.
+For several years he claims that she had died, but it is later revealed that she left him and is now married to a wealthy plastic surgeon and living in Boston.
+When she shows up on the island seeking to hook up with Roy, he's initially thrilled until he realizes that she still loathes him and only wants to sleep with him to get revenge on her cheating husband; he's willing to go through with it because he likes sex, but after Brian surprisingly tells Roy he doesn't deserve to be treated that way, Roy gets his own revenge by showing up for the rendezvous (where Sylvia both confirms she's out for revenge and that her husband needs to be thoroughly humiliated and nothing could do that more effectively than cuckolding him with ROY) and then telling Sylvia that he's sorry--he's just there to end things for good because "I'm such a tease!"
 The couple has one son, R.J.
-(Roy Junior), who is homosexual.
-It took a while for Roy to support him and he was proud of him.
+(Roy Junior), who is gay.
+It takes a while for Roy to support him and become proud of him.